Writing Tutoring Information

 Our Writing Specialists (tutors) are graduate students who have met a rigorous GPA requirement and are highly trained at SJSU's Writing Center.
 Writing Specialists can help you organize your paper, cite sources, avoid plagiarism, and use correct grammar and punctuation.
 They understand the special needs of students learning English as a second language and returning students.

-You can make tutoring appointments by writing to the iSchool Office or by phoning the office during business hours at (408) 924-2490.
-Include the course number and type of assignment you are planning to work on during the session.
-Contact the office and schedule your appointment well in advance of your assignment due date.
+You can make tutoring appointments by submitting a scheduling request form to Alfredo Alcantar.
+Schedule your appointment well in advance of your assignment due date.
 It can take a few days to arrange scheduling.

 Tutoring sessions are 45 minutes and are conducted using Collaborate.
 There is no charge for a tutoring session.